 Unique features to help you stand out

 This is a big one, especially if you’ve followed me for just about any length of time.
 I like to do things differently.
 Markets like this can get saturated quickly, and staying ahead of the curve by having innovative ideas will help you stand out.
 When it comes to your course, I’ll apply my motto: Look at what everyone else is doing and do it differently.
 Brainstorm some new ways you can teach your content to your students.
 Find inspiration in places other than other people’s courses and figure out how to apply them to your course.
 Even methods used in a traditional classroom setting could be molded to fit in with an online setting.
-Case in point, my new course, The InDesign Field Guide.
+Case in point, my new Adobe InDesign course, The InDesign Field Guide.
 When I first started outlining my course, I was still itching for a way to make it really different.
 I didn’t just want to teach someone how to use an InDesign tool, I wanted to really show them how they could use it in a real-life setting as it applies to their business.
 And then it hit me.
 And I reworked everything.
-This is one reason why I am SO excited to launch this course to you guys.

 Here’s how it came about: I went back to my roots a bit and considered how programs and principles were taught in my college design classes.
 Most of the time, when learning basic techniques, we used an example to practice on.
 It made the tools we were learning more applicable and practical, seeing them in use on real projects.
 So I took that setup and translated it to work for this online course.
 So… for The InDesign Field Guide, every student is going to work on one single project throughout the entire course, and you’ll finish the course with a tangible, useable product you can use in your business right away.
 Every technique you learn in this course will be applied to this project.
 We’ll practice on it, try out tools on it, and polish it into InDesign perfection with every lesson you complete.